Khalid Mahmud Chowdhury

 Khalid Mahmud Chowdhury (born 1 January 1970) is a Bangladesh Awami League politician and a former member of parliament representing the Dinajpur-2 constituency.
-He is served as the minister of state for shipping of Bangladesh.
-He was a organizational secretary of Bangladesh Awami League.
+He was the minister of state for shipping.
+He was an organizational secretary of the Awami League.

 Early life

 Chowdhury was born on 31 January 1970.
 He has a bachelor's degree in commerce.

 Career

-Chowdhury was elected to parliament from Dinajpur-2 in 2008, 2014, 2018 and 2024 for four consecutive times.
+Chowdhury was elected to parliament from Dinajpur-2 in 2008, 2014, 2018, and 2024 for four consecutive times.
 He is the organizing secretary of the Bangladesh Awami League.
-In September 2018, he asked people in the region not to worry about the National Register of Citizens, being carried out in India.
+In September 2018, he asked people in the region not to worry about the National Register of Citizens being carried out in India.
 He said this while on a trip to India.
 He was named state minister of shipping on 6 January 2019 in the 4th cabinet of Sheikh Hasina.

 On 17 August 2024, Chowdhury was charged over an attack on a student protest during the quota reform movement on 18 July.